Aliases for CCL21 Gene

 GeneCards Summary for CCL21 Gene

 CCL21 (C-C Motif Chemokine Ligand 21) is a Protein Coding gene.
 Diseases associated with CCL21 include Posterolateral Myocardial Infarction and Thymic Hyperplasia.
-Among its related pathways are Akt Signaling and PEDF Induced Signaling.
-GO annotations related to this gene include chemokine activity and CCR7 chemokine receptor binding.
+Among its related pathways are PEDF Induced Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include chemokine activity and CCR7 chemokine receptor binding.

 UniProtKB/Swiss-Prot for CCL21 Gene

 Inhibits hemopoiesis and stimulates chemotaxis.
 Chemotactic in vitro for thymocytes and activated T-cells, but not for B-cells, macrophages, or neutrophils.
 Shows preferential activity towards naive T-cells.
 May play a role in mediating homing of lymphocytes to secondary lymphoid organs.
 Binds to atypical chemokine receptor ACKR4 and mediates the recruitment of beta-arrestin (ARRB1/2) to ACKR4.